mkouhpayeh/code-wiki/docs/docker/docker-useage.md

       - Trivy
       - Dagda
 - When some changes applied to the Docker file, you should remove the container and build it again.
+- I always recommend putting a version tag when creating images, even if they are local.
+It's easy, quick, and solves a lot of problems in the future.
+- I recommend running containers as a user other than root.
+You can do this for your own images as well as for containers created from existing images.
+For containers created from other images, specify the --user option when running Docker Run or Docker Container Create.
+- For your own images, you can specify the user command within your Docker file to tell Docker which user to run your application as by default.
+You can make certain sections of your Docker file run as root and others run as non-root.
+It is quite flexible.
+- You can run multiple containers and connect them all through virtual networks and separate data volumes managed entirely by the Docker engine.
+This is a great way to implement a three-tier architecture, like the one our web app is using.
+- Docker Compose is a tool provided by Docker that makes it really easy to run and connect multiple containers on a single machine.
+With Compose, you use a single file called the Compose Manifest to define all of your containers and how they relate to each other.
+Starting those containers together is as easy as running Docker-compose up.
+- While you can link containers together with Docker networks, these networks do not span multiple hosts by default.
+You can also use the Docker CLI to talk to Docker engines running on remote hosts but it is quite cumbersome, especially when authentication comes into play.
+Docker also does not have built-in solutions for moving containers between hosts or auto-scaling containers to respond to load.
+Finally, higher-level concerns like securing traffic between containers or configuring load balancing and routing amongst them are outside of Docker's realm of responsibility.
+At best, this can make using Docker alone for production-type workloads really, really complex.
+At worst, it can increase security risk, decrease performance, and make your infrastructure more susceptible to downtime. **Container orchestrators** solve these problems.
+Orchestrators use scheduling techniques, networking magic, and service discovery tools to make scaling, moving, and routing traffic to containers really, really easy.
+If you've ever used VMware's vCenter or tools like Rundeck, you're already familiar with the basic idea.
+Many container orchestrators have popped up over the years.
+Docker's own Swarm product, Mesosphere, HashiCorp's Nomad, and cloud offerings like AWS Elastic Container Service or Azure Container Service are examples of some popular container orchestrators in the world.
+        - Docker Swarm
+        - Marathob
+        - HashiCorp Nomad
+        - Cloud offerings (Amazon Elastic Container Service, Azure Container Service)
+        - Kubernetes describes itself as a planet-scale container orchestrator for automating the deployment, scaling, and management of containerized applications.
+              - Kubernetes is a distributed system.
+It is designed from the ground up to run its components and store their data across many machines.
+This makes it capable of running and connecting hundreds of thousands of containers seamlessly as if they were all running on one machine.
+This also makes Kubernetes possible to run on almost anything from Raspberry Pis to some of the largest cloud platforms in the world.
+              - Kubernetes makes it really easy to group containers together, kind of like Docker Compose.
+You can also use Kubernetes to scale those container groups up or down to respond to your application's demands without creating more VMs or other hardware.
+This is typically expensive and sometimes cumbersome but much cheaper to do with Kubernetes.
+              - Kubernetes also makes it really easy to secure traffic within your container networks and to or from the outside world.
+You can use Kubernetes to provide specific rules about how your traffic to or from your containers is routed.
+              - Kubernetes can be used as a platform of platforms.

+## Docker CLI
 ``` shell title="Exit the shell"
 ctrl+d
 ```